ubercomrade/MultiDeNA/README.md

 4. name
 5. score

-Additional columns can be in file but not required.
+File can contain additional columns, but they are not used.
 Information about bed format is avaliable in: https://m.ensembl.org/info/website/upload/bed.html, https://genome.ucsc.edu/FAQ/FAQformat.html#format1

 **Second positional argument**:
 ```
 N                     promoters of organism (hg38, mm10)
 ```
 Value of N can be _hg38_ or _mm10_.
-Depend on organism usage in research
+It depends on organism used in research

 **Third positional argument**:
 ```
 genome                path to genome fasta file
 ```
-You shuld give path to fasta file.
-It's required to get sequences for peaks by bedtools.
+Path to genome fasta file.
 Reference genomes for mm10/hg38 can be downloaded from https://www.gencodegenes.org/ or https://genome.ucsc.edu/